vclab/virtual-vision-simulator/dependencies/windows/readme.txt

 Copy OPENCV_DIR\Python2.6\Lib\site-packages\cv.lib and OPENCV_DIR\Python2.6\Lib\site-packages\cv.pyd to PANDA3D_DIR\python\Lib\site-packages folder.
 (OPENCV_DIR and PANDA3D_DIR are the directories where OpenCV and Panda3D were installed)

 Your installation is now complete!
 Go to the Usage section to see how to run the virtual vision simulator.

+argparse-1.2.1 is needed as we are using Python 2.6.
+Please install argparse or set your PYTHONPATH environment variable to point to the directory containing argparse.py